-AppImages are the best for portable/onetime use-cases.
+AppImages are the best for portable / onetime use-cases.
 Flatpaks allow for auto updates and bloated KDE/GNOME apps.
-They’re like ‘F-Droid’ like experience with - custom repository URLs that works regardless of your distribution.
+They’re like ‘F-Droid’ - custom repository that works regardless of your distribution.
 Snaps are the worst, and have no reason to exist.
 I use distro packages most of the time, because they are stable and well updated thanks to the Arch devs.

 I don’t really use my computer to write documents or make presentations.
 Sometimes I do, I use ONLYOFFICE for that.
 LibreOffice needs a lot of UX and UI improvements imho, but have it installed regardless.

 Telegram & Element

 For video calls, minimal cloud storage, usually quick notes, photos and links I keep & of course messaging.